 Open the link above and print off this excellent one page PDF file for your reference.
 Summarized below are highlights of what you will find on its contents.
 There are three primary methods of purifying unsafe water:

 Boiling remains the single most effective method of removing contaminants and making potable water.
 Raise the temperature of the water to a roaring boil for over at least one minute, and then allow to cool, transfer to a clean, non-contaminated container, in other words not the container that you used to collect your water for boiling.
 The biggest obstacle is not having a method to raise the temperature of the water to boiling.

-Filtering Water - even if boiling your water - it is a good idea to first use a simple filter such as a coffee filter or even a cloth like a clean t-shirt, This will remove larger particulate matter - such as sand or suspended plant matter.
+Filtering Water - even if boiling your water - it is a good idea to first use a simple filter such as a coffee filter or even a cloth like a clean t-shirt when making your own potable water., This will remove larger particulate matter - such as sand or suspended plant matter.
 Available from most sporting stores are water filters that will filter out up to 0.1 Microns (very small in size) even micro-organisms.
 Look for the government stamp of approval to certify that the filter you purchase will be effective for you.
 Filtering out any larger particulate matter first will improve your purchased filter's ability to not get clogged and be able to filter those small organisms.

 The filter pictured above is made with 3 filter levels that remove particles and odor as well as the pathogens you definitely want to get rid of.
 Click on the links above and read if this fine product might be useful for you.
 The convenient pump handle assists running water through the filter, which can purify up to 2 liters of water per minute, with a capacity of nearly 530 gallons.
 It can be used with most standard outdoor bottles and hydration bladders.